 “Accessible, intelligent, rhythmic writing which makes poetry seem worthwhile again”

-GIL SCOTT-HERON was born in Chicago in 1949.
-He has been opening eyes, minds and souls for thirty years.
-A highly influential and widely admired singer, proto-rapper, jazz pianist, published poet, novelist and socio-political commentator, Scott-Heron was a unique and major figure in global music.
-With over fifteen albums to his name, his politically charged output has won him an international following.
-His work illuminates a philosophy of life that holds human affection as well as political and artistic responsibility as the underlying factors that inspire his writing.
+Gil Scott-Heron was born in Chicago in 1949.
+A highly influential and widely admired singer, proto-rapper, jazz pianist, poet, novelist and socio-political commentator, Scott-Heron was a unique and major figure in global music.
+With over fifteen albums to his name, his politically charged output won him an international following.
+His work illuminates a philosophy of life that held human affection as well as political and artistic responsibility as the underlying factors that inspired his writing.
+Gil Scott-Heron spent more than thirty years opening eyes, minds and souls.
 He died in 2011.